The First Draft

 Need Some Useful Feedback?

 Are you in delete-and-start-over mode?
 Seattle Editing’s coaching services might be exactly what you need to get started.
-Call us at 206-784-7070 or email [email protected].
+Call us at 206-784-7070 or send us an email!

-If you’re ready for an assessment or developmental editing (or any other level of editing), please fill out the sample edit form below to get started.
+If you’re ready for a manuscript assessment or developmental editing (or any other level of editing), please fill out the sample edit form below to get started.

 Some Useful Resources for Writers